SaptarshiSarkar12/Drifty/Website/app/docs/Usage/drifty-cli/downloading-files.md

 2. You will be prompted to choose the download option.
 Enter `1` for **Single File download**.
    ![Download Options Prompt](https://github.com/user-attachments/assets/c1bb0da0-e36c-4229-9e8a-a473a973beaa)
 3. Enter the URL of the video you want to download.
-4. Once the URL is validated, you will be prompted to choose the download destination folder.
+4. After validating the URL, Drifty will prompt you to choose a download destination folder.
 Enter
    - `.` if you want to download the video in the default download directory (which is `{user_home}/Downloads` in most cases).
    - `L` if you want to use the last used directory.
    - the absolute path of the directory where you want to save the video, e.g., `/home/user/Videos`.